 Do you have sudden urges to urinate multiple times per hour?
 Does it feel like you constantly have a urinary tract infection?
 What does it mean when your bladder hurts?
-Bladder irritation can be due to several reasons.
+Several reasons can cause bladder irritation.
 You may be inclined to know the cause of your bladder pain.
-Here are the top reasons why your bladder hurts and some symptoms that you may be experiencing.
+Here are the top reasons your bladder hurts and some symptoms you may be experiencing.

 Benign Prostatic Hyperplasia

-Benign Prostatic Hyperplasia (BPH) causes an enlargement of the prostate.
-The symptoms of BPH include the inability to urinate, loss of control, frequent urination, weak stream, difficulty going, and nighttime trips to the bathroom.
+Benign Prostatic Hyperplasia (BPH) causes the prostate to enlarge.
+Symptoms include the inability to urinate, loss of control, frequent urination, weak stream, difficulty going to the bathroom, and nighttime trips to the bathroom.
 BPH can lead to bladder stones, urinary retention, and urinary tract infections, which can cause bladder pain.

 Bladder Cancer

 Bladder cancer is squamous cell carcinoma, transitional cell carcinoma, adenocarcinoma, and other types of cancer that originate in the bladder.
-Bladder cancer causes several unpleasant symptoms, including bladder pain, pain during urination, problems passing urination, low back pain, and blood in your urine.
+It causes several unpleasant symptoms, including bladder pain, pain during urination, problems passing urination, lower back pain, and blood in your urine.

 Bladder Stones

 Bladder stones are mineral deposits caused by dehydration and concentrated urine.
 Minerals like calcium and magnesium crystalize, forming bladder stones.
 The symptoms include painful urination, bladder pain, lower abdominal pain, frequent urination, and back pain.
-When symptoms first begin to appear, you may ask yourself why is my bladder hurting.
+When symptoms first appear, you may ask yourself, why is your bladder hurting?
 Over time, the pain and other symptoms will begin to worsen.

 Dehydration

-Dehydration has been associated with bladder pain.
+Dehydration can lead to bladder pain.
 Many people complain their bladder hurts after peeing.
-When you are dehydrated, your urine can become acidic and cause burning upon urination.
-You can reduce the risk of dehydration by drinking plenty of fluids each day.
-Drinking water flushes toxins out of your body, including your urinary tract.
+When dehydrated, urine can become acidic and cause burning upon urination.
+You can reduce the risk of dehydration by drinking plenty of fluids daily.
+Water flushes toxins out of your body, including your urinary tract.

-Certain food items can lead to a painful bladder.
-These include spicy foods, acidic foods, and citrus fruits.
-In addition to this, food additives and preservatives can cause bladder spasms.
-Some of the most common problematic foods include alcohol, artificial sweeteners, caffeine beverages, chocolate, citrus foods and juices, pickles, and tomatoes.
+Certain foods like spicy, acidic, and citrus fruits can cause painful bladder spasms.
+Food additives and preservatives can also cause bladder spasms.
+Common problematic foods include alcohol, artificial sweeteners, caffeine beverages, chocolate, citrus foods and juices, pickles, and tomatoes.

 Interstitial Cystitis

-Interstitial cystitis is a chronic, painful bladder condition caused by inflammation and irritation of the bladder.
-It is estimated that 3 to 8 million women and 1 to 4 million men have interstitial cystitis in the United States. (https://www.niddk.nih.gov/health-information/urologic-diseases/interstitial-cystitis-painful-bladder-syndrome/definition-facts) This chronic condition causes the bladder to stiffen, which makes it difficult for the bladder to expand when it fills with urine.
+Interstitial cystitis is a chronic, painful bladder condition caused by inflammation and bladder irritation.
+Approximately 3 to 8 million women and 1 to 4 million men have interstitial cystitis in the United States.
+This chronic condition causes the bladder to stiffen, making it difficult to expand when it fills with urine.
 As the bladder fills, you may experience pain in your abdomen, groin, or lower back.

 Medications

 Certain medications can cause bladder discomfort, pain, and leakage.
 Some of the common medications that can affect your bladder include chemotherapy drugs like valrubicin and diuretics like bethanechol, furosemide, and hydrochlorothiazide.
-If you are taking any of these medications, it is important that you let your doctor know of any changes in urination and tell your doctor ‘my bladder hurts when I pee’.
+If you are taking any of these medications, you must let your doctor know of any changes in urination and tell your doctor, ‘My bladder hurts when I pee.’

 Multiple Sclerosis

-Multiple sclerosis is a chronic medical condition where the myelin that covers the nerves becomes damaged.
-It can cause a number of issues, including muscle weakness, coordination issues, pain, and muscle spasms.
+Multiple sclerosis is a chronic medical condition in which the myelin covering the nerves becomes damaged, resulting in muscle weakness, coordination problems, pain, and muscle spasms.
 Some signs of multiple sclerosis include bladder spasms that cause bladder pain and urinary incontinence.

 Neurogenic Bladder

-Neurogenic bladder is caused by nerve damage.
-The nerve damage can be caused by alcoholism, vitamin B12 deficiency, brain tumors, herniated disks, peripheral neuropathy, diabetes, neural tube defects, and syringomyelia.
+Nerve damage can lead to a Neurogenic bladder.
+Alcoholism, vitamin B12 deficiency, brain tumors, herniated disks, peripheral neuropathy, diabetes, neural tube defects, and syringomyelia can cause nerve damage.
 Neurogenic bladder causes spasms in the bladder that can lead to bladder pain and urine leakage.

 Painful Bladder Syndrome